-Crystal clear water, perfect pristine beaches and paradise islands?
-Say hello to Raja Ampat
+Crystal clear water, perfect pristine beaches and idyllic islands?
+Say hello to Raja Ampat, a little slice of paradise in Indonesia

 Located just off the coast of West Papua in north-eastern Indonesia, getting to Raja Ampat takes time.
 A lot of time.